Tinker0425/PetFinderAPI/README.md

 ## :violin: Batch / Workflow orchestration

-This project uses Github Actions and runs batches daily.
+This project uses Github Actions to run batches daily.
 The workflow orchestration pipeline is:

 - Automatically ingesting daily data from the API into the cloud storage (data lake).
 - Moving data from the data lake to BigQuery (data warehouse).
 - Transforming data using dbt.
 - Visualizing data in Looker.

+:question: What is Github Actions?

+In your GitHub Repo, you can find 'Actions' by looking for the tab with the forward arrow :arrow_forward:

+In this project, GitHub Actions is used to automate daily batch jobs by setting up a workflow with a cron schedule that runs at a specific time each day.
+This is done using the on: schedule event in a workflow YAML file.
+Inside the workflow, jobs are defined with steps that execute scripts, run commands, or trigger external services.
+This daily batch job fetches data from an API, process it, and stores the results in google cloud storage.
+The automation ensures that tasks run consistently without manual intervention.

 ## :file_cabinet: Data warehouse